crispinprojects/talkcalendar/README.md

 # Talk Calendar

-Talk Calendar is a personal desktop calendar for Linux which has some speech capability.
-This version of Talk Calendar uses it own built-in speech synthesizer which means it can be can compiled without any external speech library dependencies and so should be universal across different distributions.
+Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event titles.

+This version of Talk Calendar uses it own built-in speech synthesizer which means it can be can compiled without any external speech library dependencies and so should be universal across different distributions although I have been developing it using [Debian](https://www.debian.org/) 12 Bookworm.

 If your distro supports [libFlite](https://packages.debian.org/bookworm/libflite1) you may want to use the Flite shared library version of Talk Calendar which can be found [here](https://github.com/crispinprojects/talkcalendar-libflite).
 This integrates the Flite speech synthesizer shared library into Talk Calendar and provides enhanced speech functionality.

-Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE etc.).
+Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE, Ubuntu Desktop, etc.).

 A screenshot of Talk Calendar is shown below.